Get Involved

 ASSISTANCE LEAGUE OF THE EAST VALLEY

 Our outreach committee supports the Assistance League of the East Valley that operates programs including: Operation School Bell, Assault Survivor Kits, and scholarships for EVIT graduates.
 Last year, 6,530 school-age children and teens and 3,827 individuals in crisis were supported.
+We help by holding single day donation drives throughout the year to support their thrift shop located just down the street at 2326 N Alma School Rd, Chandler, AZ 85224.

 Gently used items including jewelry, clothing, accessories, housewares, and children's books can also be donated at the thrift shop.